-Who might request a college accommodation?
+Who might request college accommodations?

 Anyone with a disability that causes a functional impact.

-What accommodations are available?
+Which accommodations are available?

-Some available accommodations include:
+Available accommodations may include:

 - Assistive technology solutions, in conjunction with the Assistive Technology lab